alemonmk/pytgasu/README.rst

 Contributing
 ------------
-Please create feature requests, leave suggestions through `GitHub issue <https://github.com/alemonmk/pytgasu/issues>`_, or just code and fire a `pull request <https://github.com/alemonmk/pytgasu/pulls>`_.
+You may request new features, report bugs or leave suggestions through `GitHub issue <https://github.com/alemonmk/pytgasu/issues>`_, or just code and fire a `pull request <https://github.com/alemonmk/pytgasu/pulls>`_.

-It's okay to talk via e-mail if you want to stay private or just don't bother with GitHub.
+You may contact me via e-mail if you want to stay private or just don't bother with GitHub.

 Stuff in need
 +++++++++++++